nerdfiles/proposal-planning/readme.md

 Oh, "graceful degradation"?
 "Progressive enhancement"?
 "Mobile-first"?
 "Design-first"?
 "API-first?"
 "TDD"?
 "IoT"?
 "Captioning?"
 "Localization"?
 "BIPS"?
 "Smart" contracts, "smart" that? "[handshake wallets][handshake]"? "the ecological impact of hash-cracking"?
-Is the browser war still on?
+Is the browser war still on? "timbl invented what?!" "rms hates javascript!?"
 How ever does one decide what to do in how things are going in the web of things, or the "most hostile development environment imaginable" (Douglas Crockford, programmer)?

 ## The State of Play